The Micro-Aggregated Profit Share: Empirical Results

 The covariance between returns to scale and inverse markups is slightly negative at the beginning of the sample and becomes more negative as time passes.
 We find this pattern to be reasonable.
 A negative covariance between inverse markups and returns to scale means that industries with higher fixed costs tend to charge higher markups.

-Equipped with the input-output multiplier---that is, the ratio of sales to GDP---and the measures provided in the previous figure, we compute the micro-aggregated profit share.\footnote{In Appendix \ref{app:results}, section \ref{app:IO_mult}, we show that the input-output multiplier in the US---the ratio of sales to GDP---is mildly procyclical and roughly stable at around 1.8.} The results are depicted in Figure \ref{fig:microprofitshare}, which also shows the profit share that would obtain under zero covariance, and zero covariance and constant returns to scale.
+Equipped with the input-output multiplier---that is, the ratio of sales to GDP---and the measures provided in the previous figure, we compute the micro-aggregated profit share using equation (\ref{eq:profshare_nomonop}).\footnote{In Appendix \ref{app:IO_mult} we show that the input-output multiplier in the US---the ratio of sales to GDP---is mildly procyclical and roughly stable at around 1.8.} The results are depicted in Figure \ref{fig:microprofitshare}, which also shows the profit share that would obtain under zero covariance, and zero covariance and constant returns to scale.

-Figure \ref{fig:microprofitshare} indicates that the profit share in the United States has been constant at 18\% of GDP over the past fifty years.\footnote{Because of double marginalization, a profit share of 18\% implies that the average firm in the United States has a profit rate of about 10\%.} We note that our series likely provides an upper bound for the profit share for several reasons.
+Figure \ref{fig:microprofitshare} indicates that the profit share in the United States has been constant at around 18\% of GDP over the past fifty years.\footnote{Because of double marginalization, a profit share of 18\% implies that the average firm in the United States has a profit rate of about 10\%.} We note that our series likely provides an upper bound for the profit share for several reasons.
 First, Compustat data covers only publicly-listed firms, which are not representative of the US population of firms and likely have higher profit rates than smaller firms.
 Second, if intangibles or fixed costs are underestimated, the profit share will be overestimated.
-We have good reasons to believe that fixed costs, as well as organizational- and intangible capital, are underestimated, as we will argue shortly on.
+We have good reasons to believe that fixed costs, as well as organizational- and intangible capital, are underestimated as we will argue shortly on.
 The series in Figure \ref{fig:microprofitshare} which impose zero covariance and constant returns to scale stress the importance of accounting for both of these terms, especially non-constant returns to scale.
 If we had estimated the profit share imposing constant returns to scale, we would have concluded that the profit share in 2020 was twice as large as we report.

 \textbf{Decomposing the Profit Share in Several Market-Power Forces}.
-The micro-aggregated profit share can be decomposed into fractions of value added pertaining to monopoly rents, fixed costs, and non-linearities.
+An advantage of using the microeconomic approach (instead of the macroeconomic one) to compute the profit share is that it allows us to understand the determinants of the profit share.
+More specifically, the micro-aggregated profit share can be decomposed into fractions of value added pertaining to monopoly rents, fixed costs, and non-linearities.
 That is,